British Tennis Champion, Annabel Croft retired from professional tennis at the age of twenty-one.

 Every year, Annabel Croft plays an integral role in the coverage of Wimbledon, hosting Live@Wimbledon for 4 years for the Tournament hosts and its global Internet audience as well as BBC Radio 5 Live.

 Annabel presents and commentates on the four Grand Slams – The Australian Open in Melbourne, The French Open in Paris , The US Open in New York, together with every major tennis tournament throughout the year for Eurosport and Sky.
-This year 2017 Annabel will continue to be part of the BBC TV Presentation Team at Wimbledon.
+Annabel continued to be part of the BBC TV Presentation Team at Wimbledon throughout 2017.

 Contact us about working with Annabel Croft